dustinlit/California_Fire_Severity/docs/index.md

 This project began as a simple Jupyter notebook page, soon expanded to five, and has now grown into 12+ modules, 4+ appendices, and multiple source files.
 As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace and more time consuming.
 Consistent organization throughout modules along with clear communication of inputs and outputs are now essential to keeping the structure manageable and growing.
 ### Learning the Proper time to Document and Analyze Variables
 There is no argument that documentation and analysis are crucial elements of a project.
 Ultimately, I have spent hours documenting variables and structures that appeared complete, only to have to be completely rewritten or revised.
 I now document with simple headers and critical notes only, reserving more detailed documentation for when a module is closer to completion.
 This approach ensures I maintain clarity and speed throughout development.

-## Potential Applications
-- **Targeted deployment of firefighting and prevention resources** When conditions indicate a higher likelihood of large or damaging wildfires, agencies can focus personnel and equipment in the areas that need them most.
-- **Identifying high‑risk wildland–urban interface development zones** By estimating the potential financial impact of wildfire damage, proposed building sites can be compared and evaluated more effectively.

 ## Limitations and Disclaimer:
 **Derivation of Target Values**: